 - Tayto Snax

-And I will also try squeeze in a few 6-packs of Manhattan Popcorn, THE best popcorn on the planet.
+And I will also try to squeeze in a few 6-packs of Manhattan Popcorn, THE best popcorn on the planet.

 Made by the Ballymaloe Foods Business in County Cork, this relish is delicious with burgers, steaks, chips and barbeque foods.
 I try to remember to pop a bottle or two into my shopping the night before I leave Ireland.

 You can shop for most of these Irish food items on the Food Ireland website.
 Click here to head there now!

 In addition to this, I usually pop into Wrights of Howth in Dublin airport and buy some packs of Irish breakfast ingredients including sausages, bacon, and black and white pudding and a side of Irish Smoked Salmon.

-Fun souvenirs to buy in Ireland
+Best fun and cheap things to buy in Ireland

-From soft, leprechaun toys to tea towels, notebooks and more, there are always some leprechaun souvenirs to buy in Ireland.
+From soft, leprechaun toys to tea towels, notebooks, and more, there are always some leprechaun souvenirs to buy in Ireland.

-Postcards – If you love postcards, then make sure to pick up some while you travel around Ireland.
+If you love postcards, then make sure to pick up some while you travel around Ireland.
 These can be bought in souvenir shops and most post offices (An Post) will have them as well.

 These fun little doors can be placed on any wall in your home, or in your garden, to allow an Irish fairy to come live in your home.
 As well as doors there are lots of accessories you can buy alongside your fairy door.
 Be warned, you might go a little mad.

 We’ve had an Irish Fairy Door since our son was two years old and the magic of having one is just priceless.

-View the range of Irish Fairy Door company products HERE on Amazon.
+View the range of Irish Fairy Door Company products HERE on Amazon.

-Everything from tea towels, to mugs, notebooks, drinks bottles, travel pillows and more.
+Everything from tea towels to mugs, notebooks, drinks bottles, travel pillows, and more.
 We own a few Wacky Woolies items as I’ve picked up a few things both in Dublin Airport and on ferries from Wales to Ireland.

 Surprisingly, you also purchase Wacky Woolies souvenirs on Amazon.
 Click here to browse the range.